yuxunn/tp/docs/DeveloperGuide.md

     1. Test case: `view 1`, `view x` (where x is an integer within the size of the list) <br>
        Expected: The full details of the first person is displayed.
 Success message: `Viewed Person Successfully`

+### Converting a lead to client

+1. Converting a lead to a client

+   1. Prerequisites: At least one client shown on the interface.
+   2. Test case: `converttoclient 1`<br>
+      Expected: Person changes from a lead to a client
+   3. Test case: `converttoclient `

 ### Saving data

 1. Dealing with missing/corrupted data files